SOPP 2025 at Fuji Sanctuary

 Sunday, May 18, 2025, 11:00~13:30 Japan time

-In 2025, the SOPP enters a new stage in its development, with theme of “Musubi.”
+In 2025, the SOPP entered a new stage in its development, with a theme of “Musubi.”
 Musubi is a Japanese word meaning to ‘tie’ or ‘join,’ and it represents the restoration of our vertical connection with the divine and our horizontal connection with the living beings with whom we share this earth.

-We invite everyone to join in the ceremony by tuning in to the live-stream presentation on YouTube (starting at 10:50 am) and joining in the various prayers for peace.
+People around the world were invited to join in the ceremony by tuning in to the live-stream presentation on YouTube (starting at 10:50 am) and joining in the various prayers for peace.

-Watch the live broadcast here:
+Watch the recorded broadcast here:

 Each year, the SOPP celebrates humanity’s common wish for a world of peace and harmony, through a show of interfaith unity and with shared prayers for peace throughout the world.
 In recent years, the SOPP has also been the venue for a variety of global initiatives, including the inauguration of the Fuji Declaration (2015), the launch of the Soul of WoMen campaign (2016), and the introduction of the Divine Spark IN (2018).